Bootstrap Off-policy with World Model: Experiments

 \subsection{Experimental Results}

 All the training curves are shown in Figure \ref{fig_training_curves} and the detailed numerical results are listed in Table~\ref{tab_tar}.
-Additional training curves, including those under the 10M environment step setting, are provided in Appendix~\ref{curves_10m}.
 Our method, {BOOM}, consistently delivers the best Total Average Return (TAR) across all 14 high-dimensional locomotion tasks.
 These tasks pose significant challenges due to their large state and action spaces, yet BOOM demonstrates remarkable stability and effectiveness.

-\paragraph{Results on the DMC Suite}.
-Our BOOM achieves an average TAR of \textbf{877.7}, outperforming the previous best BMPC (\underline{835.8}) by a substantial \textbf{+5.0\%}, and exceeding TD-MPC2 by an even larger margin of \textbf{+17.7\%}.
+\paragraph{Results on the DMC Suite.} Our BOOM achieves an average TAR of \textbf{877.7}, outperforming the previous best BMPC (\underline{835.8}) by a substantial \textbf{+5.0\%}, and exceeding TD-MPC2 by an even larger margin of \textbf{+17.7\%}.
 Notably, BOOM achieves new best results on all humanoid and dog tasks.
 In \textit{Humanoid-run}, BOOM outperforms the second-best method by \textbf{+9.7\%}, and in \textit{Dog-run}, it leads by a staggering \textbf{+21.8\%}.
 While SAC and DreamerV3 often fail on these high-dimensional control tasks and achieve near-zero performance, planning-based methods like TD-MPC2 and BMPC perform better but still suffer from instability and limited final returns.
 In contrast, BOOM learns faster and achieves much stronger final performance across all tasks.

-\paragraph{Results on the Humanoid Bench}.
-Our BOOM again dominates with an average TAR of \textbf{820.6}.
+\paragraph{Results on the Humanoid Bench.} Our BOOM again dominates with an average TAR of \textbf{820.6}.
 This marks a dramatic \textbf{+47.7\%} improvement over DreamerV3 (10M), which is (\underline{555.6}), and an even more impressive \textbf{+60.5\%} gain over BMPC.
 BOOM sets new records on every single task in the Humanoid Bench.
 For example, in \textit{H1hand-slide}, BOOM improves over the second-best method by \textbf{+110.5\%}, in \textit{H1hand-pole}, by \textbf{+25.8\%}, and in \textit{H1hand-hurdle}, by \textbf{+121.0\%}, .

 In summary, compared to SAC's difficulty in scaling to complex control, DreamerV3's limitations in sample efficiency, and BMPC/TD-MPC2's occasional instability, our BOOM demonstrates clear and consistent advantages across the board.